-• Complete the Program Plan after completing 12 semester units toward your degree objective and no later than the semester before graduation.
+Complete the Program Plan after completing 12 semester units toward your degree objective and no later than the semester before graduation.

-- The Program Plan must be signed by your graduate coordinator before it is submitted to the Records Office. - You must report any proposed changes in your course of study to the Records Office using the Change of Program Plan form.
+- The Program Plan must be approved by your graduate coordinator before it is submitted to the Records Office. - You must report any proposed changes in your course of study to the Records Office.
 Requests for substituting, adding, or removing courses must be approved by your graduate coordinator. - Your Program Plan remains valid only if you maintain continuous enrollment in the University as defined in the Bulletin.
 If re-admitted after an absence, you must complete a new Program Plan that meets current curricular requirements.